Negawatt market: Local deregulation

 Some conservatives claim that the negawatt market could help nations or states have a deregulated electricity system.
-This would allow a nation or a state to experiment with "electricity deregulation," in which "demand reductions could be purchased with a minimum of disruption to businesses, workers and the economy."
-In the United States, for instance, the negawatt market could assist California with rolling blackouts by making more power available from consumers who choose to conserve energy or increase their negawatts.
-California could achieve the goal of deregulation by allowing a deficit area to "purchase an emergency supply from anywhere within with West" in which "the ultimate purpose of deregulation was to allow competition in the electricity market and consumer choice of electricity providers."
-Negawatt power would allow the consumers in a country's economy to decide how the energy will be distributed: essentially benefiting regions that hope to have a deregulated electricity system.
+This would allow a nation or a state to experiment with "electricity deregulation," in which demand reductions could be purchased with a minimum of disruption to businesses, workers and the economy.
+California could achieve the goal of deregulation by allowing a deficit area to purchase an emergency supply from anywhere within with West in which "the ultimate purpose of deregulation was to allow competition in the electricity market and consumer choice of electricity providers.

 Drawbacks

 Difficulty in creating a negawatt market

-Currently, there is no way to precisely measure the amount of energy saved in negawatts; it can only be theoretically determined based on the consumer’s history of energy use.
-Visualizing has a very important role in “enabling residents to understand and manage their energy use,” which serves as a form of encouragement for consumers to conserve energy.
+Currently, there is no way to precisely measure the amount of energy saved in negawatts; it can only be theoretically determined based on the consumer's history of energy use.
 Without the visualization of the energy use, it is difficult to conceptualize negawatts because the consumer cannot see a precise value of the amount of saved energy.
-Smart meters are becoming a more developed technology to measure energy usage, but "consumers are calling on state regulators to move cautiously on smart meters, citing complaints in some states that the meters are raising electric bills rather than lowering them."
+Smart meters are becoming a more developed technology to measure energy usage, but consumers are calling on state regulators to move cautiously on smart meters, citing complaints in some states that the meters are raising electric bills rather than lowering them.

-Some municipally owned utilities and cooperatives argue that negawatt power "lets consumers treat electricity as a property right rather than a service [...giving them] legal entitlement to power [that they] don't consume.”
+Some municipally owned utilities and cooperatives argue that negawatt power lets consumers treat electricity as a property right rather than a service [...giving them] legal entitlement to power [that they] don't consume.
 This would indicate that consumers would treat electricity as a property, not a service.
 Some people, including the senior vice president Joe Nipper from the American Public Power Association, oppose the idea that people would receive money for power that they did not even spend.

 Electricity price caps may also need to be implemented in order for the emerging negawatts market to function correctly.